bytecodealliance/wasm-pkg-tools/README.md

 # Same as namespace_registries above, but for a specific package.
 "example:bar" = { registry = "another", metadata = { preferredProtocol = "oci", "oci" = {registry = "ghcr.io", namespacePrefix = "webassembly/" } } }

 # This section contains a mapping of registries to their configuration.
-There are currently 3
+There are currently 2
-# supported types of registries: "oci", "warg", and "local".
+# supported types of registries: "oci" and "local".
 The "oci" type is the default.
-The
-# example below shows a use case that isn't yet super common (registries that speak multiple protocols)
-# but is included for completeness.
 [registry."acme.registry.com"]
-# This field is only required if more that one protocol is supported.
-It indicates which protocol
-# to use by default.
-If this is not set, then the fallback (oci) will be used.
-default = "warg"
-[registry."acme.registry.com".warg]
-# A path to a valid warg config file.
-If this is not set, the `wkg` CLI (but not the libraries)
-# will attempt to load the config from the default location(s).
-config_file = "/a/path"
-# An optional authentication token to use when authenticating with a registry.
-auth_token = "an-auth-token"
-# An optional key for signing the component.
-Ideally, you should just let warg use the keychain
-# or programmatically set this key in the config without writing to disk.
-This offers an escape
-# hatch for when you need to use a key that isn't in the keychain.
-signing_key = "ecdsa-p256:2CV1EpLaSYEn4In4OAEDAj5O4Hzu8AFAxgHXuG310Ew="
 [registry."acme.registry.com".oci]
 # The auth field can either be a username/password pair, or a base64 encoded `username:password`
 # string.
 If no auth is set, the `wkg` CLI (but not the libraries) will also attempt to load the